 The Knox municipal area is located at the foothills of the Dandenong Ranges and includes the geographic area known as the City of Knox.
 This area is 114 square kilometres and includes predominant land tenures of Parks Victoria, Knox City Council and private land & property owners.
-It is supported by seven local CFA Brigades and borders the Metropolitan Fire District.
+It is supported by seven CFA Brigades and two FRV Brigades.